aprilyao-01/FinalYearProject/InitialPlanning/Persona.md

 ## Pain points

 - Doesn't want to know where people are 24 hours a day, doesn't want people to know where she is 24 hours a day, either
-- Always need to inform friends - she's free-spirited and forgetful, but her friends do
+- Often forgets to inform her friends - she is free-spirited and forgetful, but her friends are not
 - Not terribly tech-savvy, doesn't like tedious operation